To Have and Have Not: Growing Asymmetries in Communications Technology

 The communications technology landscape is increasingly unstable.
-The global race to harness agentic AI, general artificial intelligence, and quantum computing is emerging as the technology story of the decade (and, perhaps of the 21st century).
+The global race to harness agentic artificial intelligence, general AI, and quantum computing is emerging as the technology story of the decade (and, perhaps of the 21st century).
 At the same time, rapid innovation in radio spectrum and space-based communications is expanding connectivity’s frontier both on Earth and beyond.
 Together, these shifts promise to transform industries as – or more – profoundly as the internet revolution of a generation ago.

 The benefits and harms of today’s technological changes, notably, are unevenly distributed.
 Emerging technology capabilities and a lagging regulatory framework create new divides.
 As AI advances, there are fault lines between regions, nations, and firms, as well as between those with access to computing power, data, and energy, and those without.
 There will be haves.
 And there will be have-nots.